mbrtargeting/oom-monitor/README.md

 # oom-monitor

+Helps you squeeze more performance out of your cluster and diagnose memory problems.

+Two main features:

-Helps diagnose OOM problems by providing a snapshot of system activity right before the OOM kill happened.
+- If you've over-provisioned, it helps diagnose OOM problems by providing a snapshot of system activity right before the OOM kill happened.
+- If you've under-provisioned, it helps you tell how much more you can give by providing a snapshot of system activity at the time of daily peak memory usage.

 It achieves this by having a buffer of recorded system states updated periodically, and by polling dmesg.
 Whenever the Linux kernel records an OOM kill, the oom-monitor logs out the most recent system state snapshot it has where the killed process was still running.
+It also stores a snapshot of the system state at peak daily memory usage, which is printed and reset to zero at midnight.

 ## How To Test